ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The rest of this section defines a number of additional parameters and encodings for the OAuth 2.0 token endpoint at the AS.

-## token_uploaded {#sec-token_uploaded}
+## token_upload {#sec-token_upload}

-This section defines the additional parameter "token_uploaded" for an Access Token Response, sent by the AS in reply to a request to the token endpoint from C.
+This section defines the additional parameter "token_upload".
+The parameter can be used in an Access Token Request sent by C to the token endpoint at the AS, as well as in the successful Access Token Response sent as reply by the AS.

+* In an Access Token Request

+   The parameter "token_upload" is OPTIONAL in an Access Token Request.
+If present, this parameter MUST encode the CBOR simple value "true" (0xf5).
+The presence of the parameter indicates that C opts in to use the new, alternative ACE workflow defined in {{sec-workflow}}, whose actual use for uploading the issued access token to the RS is an exclusive prerogative of the AS.

+   If the AS supports the new ACE workflow and the Access Token Request includes the parameter "token_upload" with value the CBOR simple value "true" (0xf5), then the AS MAY use the new ACE workflow to upload the access token to the RS on behalf of C. Otherwise, the AS MUST NOT use the new ACE workflow.

+* In an Access Token Response

-The parameter "token_uploaded" is REQUIRED in a successful Access Token Response with response code 2.01 (Created), if the AS has issued an access token and has attempted to upload it to the RS on behalf of C as per the ACE alternative protocol workflow defined in {{sec-workflow}}, irrespective of the result of the token upload.
-Otherwise, the parameter "token_uploaded" MUST NOT be present.
+   The parameter "token_upload" is REQUIRED in a successful Access Token Response with response code 2.01 (Created), if both the following conditions apply.
+Otherwise, the parameter "token_upload" MUST NOT be present.

+   - The corresponding Access Token Request included the parameter "token_upload", with value the CBOR simple value "true" (0xf5).

+   - The AS has attempted to upload the issued access token at the RS as per the new ACE workflow, irrespective of the result of the token upload.

+   When the parameter "token_upload" is present in the Access Token Response, the following applies.

-If present, the parameter "token_uploaded" MUST encode the CBOR simple value "true" (0xf5) if the token upload at the RS was successful, or the CBOR simple value "false" (0xf4) otherwise.
+   - If the token upload at the RS was successful, then the parameter "token_upload" MUST encode the CBOR simple value "true" (0xf5), and the access token MUST NOT be included in the Access Token Response.

-If the parameter "token_upload" encodes the CBOR simple value "true", the access token MUST NOT be included in the Access Token response.
-Otherwise, the access token MUST be included.
+   - If the token upload at the RS was not successful, then the parameter "token_upload" MUST encode the CBOR simple value "false" (0xf4), and the access token MUST be included in the Access Token Response.

 ### Examples

-{{fig-example-AS-to-C-token-uploaded}} shows an example of Access Token Response from the AS to C, following the issue of an access token bound to a symmetric PoP key.
-The Access Token Response specifies the parameter "token_uploaded" with value "true", which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.
+{{fig-example-AS-to-C-token-upload}} shows an example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, following the issue of an access token bound to a symmetric PoP key.

+The Access Token Response specifies the parameter "token_upload" with value "true", which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.

 Consistently, the Access Token Response does not include the access token, while it still includes the parameter "cnf" specifying the symmetric PoP key bound to the access token.

 ~~~~~~~~~~~
-   2.01 Created
+   / Access Token Request /

+   Header: POST (Code=0.02)
+   Uri-Host: "as.example.com"
+   Uri-Path: "token"
    Content-Format: application/ace+cbor
+   Payload:
+   {
+            "audience" : "tempSensor4711",
+               "scope" : "read",
+        "token_upload" : true
+   }

+   / Access Token Response /

+   Header: Created (Code=2.01)
+   Content-Format: application/ace+cbor
    Max-Age: 3560
    Payload:
    {
-     "token_uploaded" : true,
+     "token_upload" : true,
        "expires_in" : 3600,
               "cnf" : {
                 "COSE_Key" : {
                   "kty" : 1,
                   "kid" : h'3d027833fc6267ce',
                     "k" : h'73657373696f6e6b6579'
                 }
               }
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-token-uploaded title="Example of Access Token Response, including the parameter \"token_uploaded\" but not the access token, which is bound to a symmetric key and was uploaded to the RS by the AS"}
+{: #fig-example-AS-to-C-token-upload title="Example of Access Token Request-Response Exchange.
+The Access Token Response includes the parameter \"token_upload\" but not the access token, which is bound to a symmetric key and was uploaded to the RS by the AS"}

-{{fig-example-AS-to-C-token-uploaded-failed}} shows another example of Access Token Response from the AS to C, also following the issue of an access token bound to a symmetric PoP key.
-In this example, the Access Token Response includes the parameter "token_uploaded" with value "false", which indicates that the AS has failed to upload the access token to the RS on behalf of C. The Access Token Response also includes the access token and the parameter "cnf" specifying the symmetric PoP key bound to the access token.
+{{fig-example-AS-to-C-token-upload-failed}} shows another example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, also following the issue of an access token bound to a symmetric PoP key.

+In this example, the Access Token Response includes the parameter "token_upload" with value "false", which indicates that the AS has failed to upload the access token to the RS on behalf of C. The Access Token Response also includes the access token and the parameter "cnf" specifying the symmetric PoP key bound to the access token.

 Note that, even though the AS has failed to upload the access token to the RS, the response code 2.01 (Created) is used when replying to C, since the Access Token Request as such has been successfully processed at the AS, with the following issue of the access token.

 ~~~~~~~~~~~
-   2.01 Created
+   / Access Token Request /

+   Header: POST (Code=0.02)
+   Uri-Host: "as.example.com"
+   Uri-Path: "token"
    Content-Format: application/ace+cbor
+   Payload:
+   {
+            "audience" : "tempSensor4711",
+               "scope" : "read",
+        "token_upload" : true
+   }

+   / Access Token Response /

+   Header: Created (Code=2.01)
+   Content-Format: application/ace+cbor
    Max-Age: 3560
    Payload:
    {
        "access_token" : h'd08343a1'/...
         (remainder of CWT omitted for brevity;
         CWT contains the symmetric PoP key in the "cnf" claim)/,
-     "token_uploaded" : false,
+       "token_upload" : false,
          "expires_in" : 3600,
                 "cnf" : {
                   "COSE_Key" : {
                     "kty" : 1,
                     "kid" : h'3d027833fc6267ce',
                       "k" : h'73657373696f6e6b6579'
                   }
                 }
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-token-uploaded-failed title="Example of Access Token Response, including the parameter \"token_uploaded\" together with the access token, which is bound to a symmetric key and which the AS failed to upload to the RS"}
+{: #fig-example-AS-to-C-token-upload-failed title="Example of Access Token Request-Response Exchange.
+The Access Token Response includes the parameter \"token_upload\" together with the access token, which is bound to a symmetric key and which the AS failed to upload to the RS"}

 ## rs_cnf2 and aud2 {#sec-rs_cnf2-aud2}